TheChuckMo/pup_sysowner/README.md

 Create facts to be used for system management like owner of systems services and method of patching.
 Assigning a role allows configuration to be grouped.

   - system_owners: Contact id for users who are responsible for the services provided by the system.
-  - system_groups: External security groups for the system or
+  - system_group: group or team responsible for the delivered services.
   - system_role: Used to define configuration for a collection of systems.
   - system_note: Short description of usage of server.